Social-Impact-Lab-SIL/Lung-Cancer-Screening/README-replication.md

 ### Health Care Cost Institute (HCCI)

 The primary analysis uses 2016–2022 commercial claims data from the Health Care Cost Institute (HCCI).
 These data are proprietary and cannot be redistributed.
-Researchers interested in obtaining access should apply directly through HCCI.

-The HCCI analysis scripts assume access to the licensed claims data and project-specific intermediate files generated from those data.

 ### Behavioral Risk Factor Surveillance System (BRFSS)